-I heard of its Spanish-language release in Mexico City when I was in Mexico end of October but finally saw the film in California on November 24, Thanksgiving Day, as an English-speaking movie.
+I heard of its Spanish-language release in Mexico City at the end of October while visiting.
+I finally saw the film in California on November 24, Thanksgiving Day, as an English-speaking movie.

-As I was sitting at the movie theater with my glasses on –for the 3D version, waiting for it to begin, I felt extremely curious to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco is.
+As I was sitting at the movie theater with my glasses on for the 3D version, waiting for it to begin, I felt inquisitive to find out how well Disney/Pixar captured Mexican culture but also how good of a story Coco turned out.
 It met my expectations.
-Disney/Pixar know how to tell a good story through high-quality animation and they do it in a way attractive not only to kids but also to adults.
+Disney/Pixar knows how to tell a good story through high-quality animation, and they do it in a way that is attractive to kids and adults.

-Although the story is universal in that it shows that to make a dream come true one has to pursue it and how family values such as loyalty can influence our lives to a fault, it is very specific about Mexican traditions, framed on The Day of the Dead (Dia de Los Muertos) widely celebrated in Mexico each year on November 2nd, and increasingly celebrated in US cities and towns with high Mexican and Latino population such as in San Francisco’s Mission District or in East LA in southern California.
+Although the story is universal in that it shows that to make a dream come true, one has to pursue it and how family values such as loyalty can influence our lives to a fault, it is peculiar about Mexican traditions.
+As the world knows it, the story is framed around The Day of the Dead (Dia de Los Muertos), the widely celebrated ancestral tradition each November 2.
+It has also been increasingly celebrated in American towns with high Mexican and Latino populations, such as in San Francisco’s Mission District or East LA in southern California.

-The intricacies of this film’s animation blow one mind’s out, showing thousands of lighting effects, complex drawings, beautiful designs, and a choreography of functional moves that made it vivid while dynamic.
-But this is not unusual from Pixar.
-They are the best of the best and this time, they have also proved something equally important: a story becomes a more relevant story and so more solid and grounded as its creators have done their due diligence to plasm cultural nuances.
+The intricacies of this film’s animation blow one’s mind out, showing thousands of lighting effects, complex drawings, beautiful designs, and choreography of functional moves that make it vivid while dynamic.
+This is not unusual for Pixar.
+They are the best of the best.
+This time, they have also proved something equally important: a story becomes more relevant, solid, and grounded, proportional to its creators having done their due diligence to plasm cultural nuances with accuracy and respect.

 The people from Pixar took the time and effort to learn and understand the symbolism embedded in the Day of the Dead, a family’s colloquialisms, and a nation’s idiosyncrasies so well that they were able to play with these elements and tell a story interesting for both, those who grew up with this tradition and those who have not even heard of it.
-“Over the course of three years, we visited museums, markets, plazas, workshops, churches, haciendas and cemeteries throughout Mexico,” says Coco’s Director Lee Unkrich.
+“Over three years, we visited museums, markets, plazas, workshops, churches, haciendas, and cemeteries throughout Mexico,” says Coco’s Director, Lee Unkrich.

-I won’t give out more details to not spoil the film for you, but I must say if you see colorful figurines in the film those are Alebrijes –created by artisan families and passed down from generation to generation.
-And the cemetery with Marygolds… that is how it looks every year in early November in most cemeteries in Mexico.
+I won’t give out more details to not spoil the film for you, but I must say if you see colorful figurines in the movie, those are Alebrijes –created by artisan families and passed down from generation to generation.
+And the cemetery with Marigolds… that is how it looks every year in early November in most cemeteries in Mexico.

 You’ve got to see Coco!

-It has been exhibited in Mexico, United States, Canada, Croatia, Sri Lanka, Philippines, Armenia, Chile, Georgia, Hungary, and it will be in France on November 29 and in many other countries the rest of November and through December for a total of at least 46 countries with voice-over in several languages.
+It has been exhibited in Mexico, the United States, Canada, Croatia, Sri Lanka, the Philippines, Armenia, Chile, Georgia, and Hungary.
+It will be in France on November 29 and in many other countries the rest of November and through December for at least 46 countries with voice-over in several languages.

 About the writer:

-Lupita Franco Peimbert is a former television news reporter currently working as public information officer in transportation/highway systems.
+Lupita Franco Peimbert is a former television news reporter.
 She is the publisher of Lupitanews.com – writing about culture, travel, cinema, and life.